|

 "The biggest isle of the Orcades is call’d by many of the ancients Pomona."

-And outside Orkney, the name stuck, although it was generally only used on official documents such as maps, accounts etc. The term eventually fell out of widespread use by the early 1800s but is still used here and there today.
-A mistake that has never been corrected. |
+The term eventually fell out of widespread use by the early 1800s, but clings on tenaciously and can still be found, here and there, today.
+A mistake that has never been corrected.